ARM-software/libGPULayers/docs/running_android.md

 ### Khronos validation layer installation

 The script can install the Khronos validation layer.
-A dummy layer directory is provided as the `layer_khronos_validation` directory.
-Download the the latest binary release from [Vulkan-ValidationLayers/releases][1] GitHub, and place the binaries into dummy build tree at the correct location.
+A dummy layer directory , `layer_khronos_validation`, is provided.
+Download the the latest binary release from the [Vulkan-ValidationLayers/releases][1] GitHub, and place the binaries into dummy build tree at the correct location.

 Once this is done you can install the validation layer like any other.